 - The job step is bypassed because of an error that is found during interpretation of control statements, e.g., a control statement containing errors is read. - The job step is bypassed because a return code test is satisfied. - The job step makes a nonspecific request for a tape volume and the data set is never opened.
-There is one exception to this: If the data set is defined as a new generation data set, the system performs the requested disposition. - The job step requests that the mounting of a direct access volume be deferred and the data set is never opened.
+There is one exception: If you make a nonspecific request for a tape volume for a new generation data set and the data set is never opened, the system catalogs the data set with a volume serial number of blanks. - The job step requests that the mounting of a direct access volume be deferred and the data set is never opened.